David Scott: Awards, honors, and organizations

 Deputy Administrator Robert Seamans presented Scott and Armstrong the NASA Exceptional Service Medal in 1966 for their Gemini flight.
 Scott was also awarded the Distinguished Flying Cross for the Gemini8 flight.
 Vice President Spiro Agnew presented the Apollo9 crew with the NASA Distinguished Service Medal.
 At the ceremony, Agnew said, "I am proud that America has forged to the forefront and established the leadership in space to match our new leadership on Earth."
 Scott received the Air Force Distinguished Service Medal for the Apollo9 mission.

 Agnew also gave the Apollo 15 crew the NASA Distinguished Service Medal.
 Scott earned his second Air Force Distinguished Service Medal for Apollo15.
 On September 15, 1971, the city of Chicago hosted the Apollo15 crew in a parade attended by more than 200,000 people.
 Mayor Daley presented the crew with honorary citizenship medals.
 On August 25, 1971, the Apollo15 crew were honored with a ticker-tape parade in New York City.
 The city bestowed them with gold medals.
 Later that day, U.N.
 Secretary General Thant awarded the trio the first United Nations Peace Medal.
 At the Air Force Association's annual dinner dance in September 1971, the Apollo15 crew were presented with the David C. Schilling Trophy, the association's top flight award.
 Scott presented the Air Force and Air Force Association with items they flew to the Moon: sheet music of "Into the Wild Blue Yonder" and a U.S. Air Force flag.
 The Apollo15 crew and Robert Gilruth (director of the Manned Spacecraft Center) were awarded the 1971 Robert J. Collier Trophy, an annual award for the greatest achievement in aeronautics or astronautics.
 Scott received the De la Vaulx Medal, the Gold Space Medal, and the V.M.
 Komorav Diploma from Fédération Aéronautique Internationale for 1971 for his role in the Apollo15 flight.
 Scott was awarded his third NASA Distinguished Service Medal in 1978.

 Scott, Worden, and Irwin were granted honorary Doctorates of Astronautical Science from the University of Michigan in 1971.
 Scott was awarded an honorary doctor of science and technology degree from Jacksonville University in 2013.
 It was the first honorary degree bestowed by the university.

 Scott is a fellow of the American Astronautical Society, an associate fellow of the American Institute of Aeronautics and Astronautics, and a member of the Society of Experimental Test Pilots, Tau Beta Pi, Sigma Xi, and Sigma Gamma Tau.

 In 1982 Scott was inducted with nine other Gemini astronauts into the International Space Hall of Fame in the New Mexico Museum of Space History.
 Along with twelve other Gemini astronauts, Scott was inducted into the U.S. Astronaut Hall of Fame in 1993.

-On August 23, 2024, he received an honorary promotion to brigadier general in recognition of his service to the Apollo-Soyuz Test Project and deputy director of the Dryden Flight Research Center.
+On August 23, 2024, Scott received an honorary promotion to brigadier general in recognition of his service to the Apollo-Soyuz Test Project and deputy director of the Dryden Flight Research Center.